 - Intrusion detection and prevention systems (IDS/IPS) that can limit and filter both ingress and egress network protection for known exploits.

-- Customizable rules to monitor resource utilization, track open ports, and check the usage of and changes made to DNS routing.
+- Customizable rules to monitor resource utilisation, track open ports, and check the usage of and changes made to DNS routing.

 - Leverages industry standards and frameworks such as MITRE ATT&CK to help defenders identify the most common tactics and techniques (TTPs) observed amongst cloud-based cryptomining groups.